Black participation in college basketball: Integration

 The Loyola University (Chicago) teams of the early 1960s, coached by George Ireland, are thought to be responsible for ushering in a new era of racial equality in the sport by shattering a major color barrier in NCAA men's basketball.
-Beginning in 1961, Loyola broke the longstanding gentlemen's agreement (not to play more than three black players at any given time), putting as many as four black players on the court at every game.
-For the 1962–63 season, Ireland played four black Loyola starters in every game.
+Beginning in 1961, Loyola broke the longstanding gentlemen's agreement not to play more than three black players at any given time, putting as many as four black players on the court at every game.
+For the 1962–63 season, Ireland's Loyola team played four black starters in every game.
 That season, Loyola also became the first team in NCAA Division I history to play an all-black lineup, doing so in a game against Wyoming in December 1962.

 In 1963, Loyola shocked the nation and changed college basketball forever by starting four black players in the NCAA Tournament, as well as the Championship game.
 Loyola's stunning 60–58 overtime upset of two-time defending NCAA champion Cincinnati was the crowning achievement in the school's nearly decade-long struggle with racial inequality in men's college basketball, highlighted by the tumultuous events of that year's NCAA Tournament.
 Loyola's 1963 NCAA title was historic not only for the racial makeup of Loyola's team, but also because Cincinnati started three black players, making seven of the ten starters in the 1963 NCAA Championship game black.

 Clem Haskins and Dwight Smith became the first black athletes to integrate the Western Kentucky Hilltoppers basketball program in the Fall of 1963.
 This put Western Kentucky at the forefront to integrate college basketball in the Southeast.

 Another memorable event for African Americans in college basketball came three years later in the 1966 NCAA championship game, in which Texas Western College (now University of Texas at El Paso) coach Don Haskins started five African-American players.
 The Miners beat favorite Kentucky 72–65 to win the 1966 NCAA title.
 The team's victory inspired the 2006 movie Glory Road.
 The Hilltoppers were 2 points away from defeating Michigan and meeting Kentucky in the Mideast regional final of the 1966 NCAA tournament.
 A controversial foul called against Greg Smith during a jump ball put Cazzie Russell on the free throw line for Michigan, where he scored the tying and winning baskets.

 Coaching

 In 1967, Cleveland State hired John McLendon as the first African-American head coach of a major college basketball program.

-In 1970, Illinois State hired Will Robinson as the Second African-American head coach of a major college basketball program.
+In 1970, Illinois State hired Will Robinson as the second African-American head coach of a major college basketball program.

 In 1984, John Thompson Jr. became the first African-American head coach to win the NCAA Men's Division I Basketball Championship when the Georgetown Hoyas defeated the University of Houston 84–75.
 In 2007, his son, John Thompson III led the Hoyas to the Final Four becoming the first father-son coaching duo, regardless of race, to lead their respective teams to a Final Four appearance.